 How do you prove undue hardship?

 As the borrower, the struggle of proving hardship is solely yours.
-To be successful in convincing the court so as to be able to discharge your loans, you be required to produce records that are meticulous in nature.
+To be successful in convincing the court so as to be able to discharge your loans, you will be required to produce records that are meticulous in nature.

 Having proof of documentation that shows that it would be very difficult for you to maintain a standard of living that is minimal in nature should suffice.